linux4sam/egt/docs/src/topics.md

 @section topics_black Black Screen

-If you see a black screen when you run your application, make sure you call Window::show() at least once somewhere in your application.
+If you see a black screen when you run your application, make sure you call egt::v1::Window::show() at least once somewhere in your application.

 @section topics_threads Multiple Threads and Thread Safety

 The EGT API is not thread safe, but there are well defined ways provided and supported to use the EGT API in a multi-threaded application by following a couple simple rules.
-The thread the main EventLoop is started on, usually through Application::run(), must not be directly accessed by a separate thread.
+The thread the main egt::EventLoop is started on, usually through egt::v1::Application::run(), must not be directly accessed by a separate thread.
 This means any widgets or windows that are managed by that main thread should not be directly accessed by another thread.

 Instead, EGT defines a solution to easily use multiple threads and interact with the API in a thread safe manner through the event loop and Asio.
 To call a